LabForComputationalVision/pyPyrTools/README.md

 # pyPyrTools

-A port of Eero Simoncelli's matlabPyrTools to Python.
+A Python 2.7 port of Eero Simoncelli's matlabPyrTools to Python.
 This port does not attept to recreate all of the matlab code from matlabPyrTools.
-The goal is to create a Python interface for the C code at the heart of matlabPyrTools.
+The goal is to create a Python interface for the C code at the heart of matlabPyrTools, which implements flexible convolution with subsampling and multiple options for boundary-handling.

 All code should be considered a beta release.
-By that we mean that it is being actively developed and tested.
-You can find unit tests in `TESTING/unitTests.py`.
+Unit tests are available in `TESTING/unitTests.py`.

 If you're using functions or parameters that do not have associated unit